Husky dog licking grass in a field of grass

 Anxiety

 Many dogs experiencing anxiety may turn to eating grass as a coping mechanism or to self-soothe, similar to how some nervous humans chew their nails.
 Other compulsive behaviors to look out for include obsessive chewing and licking of the paws, destroying furniture, and excessive barking and whining.
+Learn about using CBD to help calm your dog.

 Boredom